JustinGOSSES/wellio-playground/README.md

   - Uses node modules installed in local environment via npm (Node Package Manager) but doesn't use any build tooling otherwise.
 - https://justingosses.github.io/wellio-playground/demo_pureFrontEnd
   - Doesn't require use of any build tooling, npm, etc. Everything is 100% front-end vanilla JavaScript.
 Leverages require to load wellio.
 Uses Jquery's AJAX to load the file as it is a robust choice that doesn't require any particular format then uses wellio to convert the resulting string into wellio standard JSON.

+#### Future demos...
+- Use create react app.... this one in progress under demo_react folder
+- Use vue